How do I simulate TA/GC cloning in SnapGene?

 Choose a Vector

-Switch to the "Linearized Vector" panel and select a vector from the list of "Commercial Linearized Vectors".
+Switch to the "Linearized Vector" tab and select a vector from the list of "Commercial Linearized Vectors".

-If you wish to use a "custom linearized" vector then use the dropdown menu to select a custom vector from your sequence collection.
+If you wish to use a "custom linearized" vector then select the option and use the dropdown menu to select a custom vector from your sequence files.

 Design PCR Primers

-Switch to the "Insert" panel and name the new primers (optional).
+Switch to the "Fragment" tab and name the new primers (optional).

 Enter an appropriate name for the new plasmid product.

-A warning will always be shown for TA or GC Cloning: TA cloning is a non-directional procedure as the insert can potentially ligate to the vector in forward or reverse orientation.
+A warning will always be shown for TA or GC Cloning: TA cloning is a non-directional procedure as the insert can ligate to the vector in either forward or reverse orientation.

 Simulate Cloning in the Forward and Reverse Orientations

-The new unsaved product sequence will open.
-Click File → Save to save the new sequence to an appropriate location on your computer.
+View each product file and click File → Save to save each product sequence to an appropriate location on your computer.

-View History of the New Files to See the Simulated Cloning Steps
+View History of the New Product Files to See the Simulated Cloning Steps

 Select a "product" file and switch to "History" view to see all steps simulated during the TA or GC cloning procedure.